DeLuXoUa/Elevator/README.md

 # Elevator test work.

 **Setup:**<br>
-First you need get rights to write folder 'tmp' on root of project; Easy way is 'chmod 777 ./tmp' from you console.
+First you need to get rights to write folder 'tmp' on root of project; Easy way is 'chmod 777 ./tmp' from you console.
 Please edit your web server config, and change root directory to /path/you/server/elevator/www.<br>
-Add www on end of line server root.<br><br><br>
+Add 'www' on the end of the line server root.<br><br><br>
 Nginx config sample:<br>